Ovarian Cancer

 • If you are considered high risk for developing ovarian cancer and have completed your family, you must consult gynaecologist for risk reducing surgery.

-• Regular follow up checks after treatment with your gynaecologist are important to monitor your health and prevent complications of recurrence of cancer
+• Regular follow up checks after treatment with your gynaecologist are important to monitor your health and prevent complications of recurrence of cancer.

 Appointment with eGynaecologist